raalesir/automated_environment/README.md

 7. Now we can open the brower on the localhost and enter: `localhost:8887`.
 That should bring us to the `http://localhost:8887/tree#notebooks`.

-8. Upload a notebook is nesessary or create one if needed.
-Try to upload/delete files with the GUI etc.
+8. Upload a notebook if nesessary or create one if needed.
+Upload/delete data files with the GUI etc.